-Release the springs compression by partially unscrewing each end cap bolt (13) 1 turn at a time as per the sequence ce shown in Fig. 9-5 for the number of turns indicated in Table 9-2.
+Release the springs compression by partially unscrewing each end cap screw (13) 1 turn at a time as per the sequence shown in Fig. 9-5 for 4/5 turns.

 Risk of personal injury due to compressed springs.

 End caps are under tension when the springs are compressed.